Arrow Left BACK TO BLOG

 Doors in the Library lead to a passageway connected to the Second Floor Living Hall.

-Have you ever wondered what’s behind the doors on the top floor of the Library?
+Have you ever wondered what’s behind the hidden doors on the top floor of the Library?
 Here’s your peek.
 The doors located on both sides of the overmantel lead to a passageway connected to the Second Floor Living Hall.

 Hidden closet door in Mr. Vanderbilt's Bedroom in Biltmore House